qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/style_library.rst

   each other in the map canvas (see :ref:`Symbols_levels` for more information)
 * and for line and fill symbols, **clip features to canvas extent**.

 ..
-Fix Me: What does advanced "clip features to canvas" option mean for the symbol?
+Todo: Explain what does advanced "clip features to canvas" option mean for the symbol?

 .. tip::